aeternity/aepp-boilerplate-react/README.md

 # æpp boilerplate ReactJS frontend

 This boilerplate allows everyone to easy start when building an æpp with ReactJS on top of the æternity ecosystem.
-It contains three critical parts:

-- A custom GitHub Action
-- The aepp-sdk-js
-- Easy wallet discovery
+This boilerplate detects any Aeternity compatible wallets installed, if yes then connects to it.
+Provides a variable `aeSdk` which could be used to interact with the Wallet and the Aeternity Blockchain.

 ## Get started